finale-lua/pdk-framework-docs/gettingstarted.md

 * If you don't need a collection object anymore, you can set it to `nil`.
 That might benefit the performance in large scripts with huge collections of data (since it signals to the garbage collector that it can free the allocated memory).
 * There's virtually no performance penalty to put lots of comments in the script code.
 Once the script has been loaded into the Lua engine, the code resides in (quite efficient) bytecode where only the actual execution code appears.
 * An alternative syntax for properties is to use the property name as a string table index with the object as a table.
-For example, the syntax `mymeasure.Width` is equivalent to `mymeasure[“Width”]`.
+For example, the syntax `mymeasure.Width` is equivalent to `mymeasure["Width"]`.
 This alternative syntax might be useful when referencing properties dynamically through the code.

 (Most of this content was copied from [Jari Williamsson's site](http://jwmusic.nu/jwplugins/wiki/doku.php?id=jwlua:development) and will be removed or revised if so requested.)